antisean/longest-blacktea-words/README.md

 Contains misspelled/glitched words, doubled/glitched words, and other lists.
 All of these work in Blacktea.

 # Disclaimer
+There is a discord dedicated to Blacktea if you are interested in joining (https://discord.gg/rPQtDc5TRp)

-Stop using my github to make your scripts you hooligans
+Stop using my words to make your bots hooligans